The Little Boats of Fogo Island

 Breakfast at Fogo Island Inn

 It is said, “If you can build a boat, you can build anything."
-So true.
-And who better to learn from then the man whose punts have even won the island’s annual summer “Punt Race to There and Back”?
+And who better to learn from than the man whose punts have even won the island’s annual summer “Punt Race to There and Back”?

 Traditional seafood Outport boil-up.